 - I’m really interested in Economics but nervous about undertaking the two-year MSc Economics without having a background in the subject.
 Can you suggest some study that I can do before starting the programme?

 Yes, and in fact we encourage this.
-Once a student has been offered a place on the programme, the Director, Dr. Aedín Doris, will look at each applicant’s undergraduate transcript and give suggestions for reading and study that will make the transition to Economics easier.
+Once a student has been offered a place on the programme, the Admissions Director, Dr. Alex Farnell, will look at each applicant’s undergraduate transcript and give suggestions for reading and study that will make the transition to Economics easier.

 - How soon can you tell me whether I’ve been accepted or not?